Copyright November 8, 2017

 Both “steward” and “trust” are Bible terms.
 “Steward” refers to the person to whom someone commits the care and management of his goods for his benefit.
 The term “trust” refers to the relationship created.
 The term “trustee,” a derivative of the word “trust,” is the equivalent of the term “steward.”

-The term “trust” refers to both material and eternal relationships.
+The term “trust” refers to both temporal/earthly and eternal/heavenly or spiritual relationships.
 “Trust” relationships are found throughout the Bible, even when the word “trust” or “steward” is not mentioned.
 Luke 16 speaks of a temporal material trust, and relates that trust to an eternal spiritual trust.
 1 Thessalonians 2.4, and Titus 1.11 speak specifically and solely of the eternal spiritual trust.
-The first time the relationship is mentioned is in Genesis 1.27-31, where obviously although not explicitly stated, the relationship is both material and spiritual:
+The first time the relationship is mentioned is in Genesis 1.27-31, where obviously although not explicitly stated, the relationship is both earthly and spiritual:

 - “27 So God created man in his own image, in the image of God created he him; male and female created he them.
 28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.
 29 And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.
 30 And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat: and it was so.
 31 And God saw every thing that he had made, and, behold, it was very good.
 And the evening and the morning were the sixth day.”